Gabmrtt/Origami-Wrist/README.md

 # Origami-Wrist Study

-The following reopositery contains all the codes used for the semester project I undertook at the Robotic Reconfigurable Laboratory - EPFL.
+The following repositery contains all  codes used for the semester project I undertook at the Robotic Reconfigurable Laboratory - EPFL.
-The purpose of this project has been to collect data on a soft robotic structure while activating different types of actuators, to then create a neural network in order to generalize the predictions.
+The purpose of this project has been to collect data on a soft robotic structure while activating different types of actuators, to then create a neural network in order to generalize the predictions, and to characterize the actuators effect.

 The project contained an important part regarding data collection as the architecture of the robot required a special setup to efficiently gather data.